simonkrogmann/bibtex-generator/README.md

 # bibtex-generator
-Takes citations and generates a bibtex file using DOI lookups and optionally an LLM.
+Takes citations (formatted in e.g. APA) and generates a bibtex file using DOI lookups and optionally an LLM.

 ## Preparation